 A complaint that a student has committed sexual harassment or engaged in nonconsensual sexual activity may be made to the Title IX Compliance Officer/Sexual Harassment Officer, the Department of Public Safety (DPS), Judicial Affairs, or Residence Life.
 The University will conduct an investigation, as appropriate under the circumstances.
 In most cases involving sexual harassment or sexual misconduct, DPS or the Syracuse Police Department conducts the investigation.
 In some cases, Judicial Affairs conducts the investigation.

 The investigatory process involves interviewing the parties involved and any witnesses and also gathering documentary or other evidence.
 In cases involving alleged criminal conduct, DPS will assist a complainant in making a criminal complaint if he/she wishes, and any criminal complaint will be forwarded to the Abused Persons Unit of the Syracuse Police Department.
 A complainant need not pursue a criminal complaint in order to seek to hold the accused responsible through the University's judicial system.
-As soon as possible, the complainant and the accused will be offered appropriate assistance from one or more of the following areas: Advocacy Center, Counseling Center, Housing Office and Residence Life if a move is required, and Academic Affairs if course adjustments are required.
+As soon as possible, the complainant and the accused will be offered appropriate assistance from one or more of the following areas: Syracuse University Counseling Center, Housing Office and Residence Life if a move is required, and Academic Affairs if course adjustments are required.